czyzby/gdx-skins/README.md

 - [Official Scene2D article](https://github.com/libgdx/libgdx/wiki/Scene2d).
 [Scene2D UI](https://github.com/libgdx/libgdx/wiki/Scene2d.ui) and [`Table`](https://github.com/libgdx/libgdx/wiki/Table) pages are worth your time as well.
 - [Official `Skin` article](https://github.com/libgdx/libgdx/wiki/Skin).
-- [Official texture packer](https://github.com/libgdx/libgdx/wiki/Texture-packer) and [Hiero tool](https://github.com/libgdx/libgdx/wiki/Hiero) articles, both of which are useful when preparing `Skin` assets. **Do not use [graphical texture packer](https://code.google.com/archive/p/libgdx-texturepacker-gui/)**, unless dealing with legacy LibGDX version: it doesn't seem to be up-to-date and **can produce corrupt atlases**.
+- [Official texture packer](https://github.com/libgdx/libgdx/wiki/Texture-packer) and [Hiero tool](https://github.com/libgdx/libgdx/wiki/Hiero) articles, both of which are useful when preparing `Skin` assets. **Do NOT use [graphical texture packer](https://code.google.com/archive/p/libgdx-texturepacker-gui/)**, unless dealing with legacy LibGDX version: it doesn't seem to be up-to-date and **can produce corrupt atlases**.
 You're much better off setting up a Gradle task using the latest `gdx-tools` to pack your atlases (see official texture packer article for more info how to do this).
 - [Skin Composer](https://github.com/raeleus/skin-composer) is a graphical application that allows you to create and edit custom `Scene2D` skins.
 Created by [Raeleus](https://ray3k.wordpress.com/software/skin-composer-for-libgdx/).
 - [gdx-skineditor](https://github.com/cobolfoo/gdx-skineditor) is an application that allows you to create custom skins.
 While it doesn't seem to be currently maintained (and is able to crash from time to time), it might still prove useful.
 Keep in mind that it's still worth to understand skin's *JSON* internals before using this tool.
 - [VisUI library](https://github.com/kotcrab/vis-editor/wiki/VisUI) extends *Scene2D* with custom widgets and some default skins.
 Even if you don't like its flat design theme, consider including this library for its new useful actors.